 Food: Large glass of Apple Juice, 3-5g creatine

 Benefits: Creatine is the most effective way to increase energy during a workout.
 Taking it with a high sugar fruit juice will make it even more effective.
 This is because fruit juice can create a spike in insulin.
 Which transports creatine to the muscles even quicker.

 Macros: Protein = 0.2g, Carbs = 28g, Fat = 0.3g

 How to consume: Take around 20-30 minutes before a training session.

 Our Final Tip to Boost Energy While Working Out

-Our final tip to ensure you have enough energy to complete your workout having giving 100% is to use supplementation.
+Our final tip to ensure you have enough energy to complete your workout having given 100% is to use supplementation.

 There are various supplements that will ensure your energy levels remain high during a workout but our suggested alternative would be Blackwolf Workout.

-BlackWolf Workout have two packages available; one designed for men (Hunter) and another for women (Huntress).
+BlackWolf Workout has two packages available; one designed for men (Hunter) and another for women (Huntress).

 Both of these packages are made using safe and proven ingredients.